freignat91/mlearning/README.md

 If we only reinforce the good decisions, the ones which raise the ant happiness, it takes too much time to the networks to converge and some of them can't converge because their random initial synapse values lead to only bad decisions.

-The idea, is to use also the bad decisions to train network.
+The idea is to use also the bad decisions to train network.
 We have plenty of them more than good ones, especially at the beginning of the simulation.

 For instance, we get an entry with input value [0, 1, 0, 0, 0, 0, 0, 0, 0] and the direction 2 decision is taken after having propagated it,
-The loop after, this decision appears to be bad, because after the move the ant happiness lower, so we need to fade this decision training the network with the opposite of what we got as output layer the first time.
+The loop after, this decision appears to be bad, because after the move the ant happiness lower, so we need to fade this decision training the network with the opposite of the chosen direction.

 The ideal output corresponding to the decision 2 is [0, 0, 1, 0, 0, 0, 0, 0, 0], so we can train the network using retro-propagation algorithm with the couple: